-I can't tell you if you should go or not, but I hope this is helpful.
-3 months ago
+I can't tell you if you should go or not, but I hope this is helpful. over 5 years ago

 Porter, the first thing to pint out is that the 'emergency message' from the Embassy says the threat exists only through to the end of February.... well before your group arrives.